Spanksgiving -more thighs and breasts for your dinner table

 He even opened up the Jezebelles to wives who were daring enough to participate.
 The rank was called Purple Tulips, but very few ever took him up on the offer.
 The Jezebelles were shifted to doing park labor, hawking snacks and souvenirs.
 He was concerned that volunteering had dropped off as Kellogg’s daughters left the operation when they married or grew too old to serve.

-Drew also introduced the “Gallantree” a great tree fort clubhouse, that was basically for both girls and boys.
+Drew also introduced the “Gallantree”, a great tree fort clubhouse, that was basically for both girls and boys.
 It was supposed to be this fun club with a library, gym, and all sorts of leisure activities.
 The moderates and conservatives didn’t like girls and boys fraternizing in the same club, so he built a smaller one just next to it called the Cuntree.

 It was supposed to be a play on words for “Country” and work in the word “Tree,” and back then, that word wasn’t associated with a woman’s vagina.
+It’s kind of a running joke now, and most people pretend they don’t realize it has a very vulgar double meaning.

 You’ve strolled down the halls of ancient history with me.
 It’s sort of like taking the Paddleboat as opposed to the Monorail to get to the Magic Kingdom.
-They will both get you there in about the same amount of time, but it sure does feel kind of slow.
+They will both get you there in about the same amount of time, but it sure does feel slow.

 Doesn’t the gentle breeze in your hair, the morning sun on your face, as the park you plan on visiting materialize on the horizon?